Dartmouth Hitchcock Medical Center Executive Vice President, and Dartmouth Health Chief Nursing Executive

 Reeves is also the Chief Nursing Executive for the Dartmouth Health system, which she assumed in June 2017.
 In this role, she is responsible for setting the strategic direction for nursing across the system and for creating alignment for nursing practice across all Dartmouth Health entities.

-Reeves possesses decades of knowledge and experience and has been a member of the Dartmouth-Hitchcock (D-H) community for more than 40 years.
-Early in her career, her clinical specialty was oncology, with a sub-specialty in radiation oncology nursing.
-Later she served on the senior leadership team, where she was administratively responsible for the inpatient hospital, Dartmouth and D-H's Norris Cotton Cancer Center and the D-H Emergency Services programs.
-As part of a contractual arrangement with D-H, beginning in 2007, Reeves led the Nursing program at Colby-Sawyer College as Dean and Professor in the School of Nursing and Health Professions.
-She stayed there until her return to D-HH as the Chief Nursing Executive in June 2017.
+Reeves possesses decades of knowledge and experience and has been a member of the Dartmouth Hitchcock Medical Center community for more than 40 years.
+Early in her career, her clinical specialty was medical oncology, with a sub-specialty in radiation oncology nursing.
+Later she served on the Senior Leadership Team, where she was administratively responsible for the inpatient hospital, Dartmouth Hitchcock Medical Center and Dartmouth Cancer Center, and the Dartmouth Hitchcock Medical Center Emergency Services programs.
+As part of a contractual arrangement with Dartmouth Hitchcock Medical Center, beginning in 2007, Reeves led the Nursing Program at Colby-Sawyer College in New London, New Hampshire, as the Dean and Professor in the School of Nursing and Health Professions.
+She stayed there until her return to Dartmouth Health as the Chief Nursing Executive in June 2017.

 Reeves received her Diploma in Nursing from Mary Hitchcock Memorial Hospital in 1980.
 She earned her Bachelor of Science with a major in Nursing in 1988 from Colby-Sawyer College.
 Reeves attended the University of New Hampshire in Concord, NH, where she earned her master's degree in Nursing Administration in 1991, and earned her Doctorate in Educational Leadership and Policy Studies from the University of Vermont in Burlington, Vermont, in 2010.